 9. Create a budget.

-I got myself in trouble my first year by not following a budget.
+I got myself in trouble when I competed for Miss Florida by not following a budget.
 Pageant headshots, stage makeup, getting your hair and nails done every month/week/day… it all adds up.
 Factor in a generous wardrobe allowance, entry fees, donation requirements, coaching costs, and travel expenses.
 As a reference point, I bought a more “affordable” pageant gown for Miss Florida from arguably the most well known gown store in the country, and it was $2,500.
 If I added up all costs associated with competing in Miss Florida for one year, the total sum would easily exceed $5,000.
-So, yeah, if anybody ever tells you pageantry isn’t an expensive hobby, they’re either obscenely wealthy or are trying to sabotage you.
+So, yeah, if anybody ever tells you pageantry isn’t an expensive hobby, they’re completely out of touch or they’re trying to sabotage you.

-Even with bargain shopping, those pageant costs still add up.
-If you’re a poor student or new graduate who doesn’t have a parent or guardian angel helping you out, I feel for you.
+Realistically, though, even with bargain shopping, pageant costs can still add up.
+If you’re a student or new graduate who doesn’t have a parent or guardian angel helping you out, I feel for you.
 That was me.
-You can seek corporate sponsors and/or set up a Go Fund Me account, which allows other people to donate to your pageant journey.
+My advice?
+Seek out corporate sponsors and/or set up a Go Fund Me account, which allows other people to donate to your pageant journey.
 Sporadic donations of $5 and $10 can help more than you realize!

-I can’t stand the girls (and yes, they exist) who arrive on competition day with their nose in the air and headphones permanently glued in their ears.
+No shade intended, but I can’t stand girls who show up to an event, whether it’s a competition, party, or whatever, with their nose in the air.
 Make friends and be social.
+More importantly, just be nice.
 I met some of my all-time favorite people and lifelong friends through the Miss America Organization.
 Even if you lose– and there can only be one winner, remember you are growing and take something positive from the experience.

-If you’re also a member of the retired pageant queen club, what beauty queen secrets did I leave off this list?
+If you’re also a member of the retired pageant queen club, what beauty pageant tips or secrets did I leave off this list?
 Please share!